 Kerf angle, or bevel, refers to the dimensional difference between the top and bottom of the cut cross-section.
 Cutting too fast will result in a wider kerf width at the top of the cut cross-section and a narrower kerf width at the bottom of the zone.
 In the figure above, from left to right, cuts were done at 26 inches per minute (ipm), 14 ipm and 9.7 ipm (660 millimeters per minute [mm/min], 355 mm/min and 246 mm/min).
 All other parameters were held constant (pressure 60 kpsi, 0.060" standoff distance, 1.3 lb/min abrasive [4134 bar, 1.5mm and 600 grams/min]).
 At the top of the cut, kerf width was similar, around 0.044" (1.12 mm).
 The difference between top and bottom going from left to right was 0.017", 0.013" and 0.011" (0.43 mm, 0.33 mm and 0.28 mm).
 This shows the decrease in angularity as speed decreases.

-The picture to the right shows one additional cut that was done extremely slowly (1 ipm or 25.4 mm/min) to demonstrate that when speed is decreased enough, the kerf width at the bottom of the part will be larger than at the top.
+The picture below shows one additional cut that was done extremely slowly (1 ipm or 25.4 mm/min) to demonstrate that when speed is decreased enough, the kerf width at the bottom of the part will be larger than at the top.
 In this example the kerf width at the bottom was 0.014" (0.36 mm) larger than at the top.

-Increasing feedrate results in increased trail back of waterjet stream.
-This concept is shown in the images to the left.
+Increasing feed rate results in increased trail back of waterjet stream.
+This concept is shown in Figure 5 below.
 Rougher edge quality is the result of more shearing action versus erosion action of abrasive at slower speeds.
 Modern controllers allow the user to adjust cut quality based upon part requirements.
 High-precision holes can be cut slower for a smoother, straighter cut.
 Faster cutting speeds with rougher edge quality can be used on less critical areas.

 For best cut quality, an optimum distance between the nozzle and the work piece should be maintained.
 Typically, between 0.0625" and 0.125" (1.5 – 3.0 mm) is the optimum height for abrasive waterjet cutting.
 As the distance increases above 0.125", rounding on the top edge of the cut will result.
 This occurs because the waterjet stream looses coherence as it travels through open air.
 Increased nozzle height will also result in increased kerf angle.
 If the distance between the nozzle and the work piece is increased by ¼", cutting speeds must be reduced by approximately 20% to achieve similar results with respect to tolerance and edge quality.
 Automatic height control is the most reliable and accurate way to maintain proper standoff distance.
 The nozzle height is increased too far, the jet will not have enough power to fully penetrate material that it would easily cut at much lower heights.